HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Q: I travelled to another system, but my wingmen didn't follow!
 A: They don't follow you across systems.
 Yet.
-   Chances are, what'll happen is you'll get another squad right off the bat as you enter the system, as factions generally tend to have hirable wingmen on both sides of a jumphole/jumpgate.
+   However, chances are what will happen is you'll get another squad right off the bat as you enter the system, as factions generally tend to have hirable wingmen on both sides of a jumphole/jumpgate.

 Q: Okay, I got another wing to follow me after jumping to another system, but the formation's all off-center!
 A: For some odd reason, there is a native Freelancer bug where if wingmen start following you after you've gone through a jump gate/hole, the wingmen form on you in odd positions, which can be irritating if you're flying a larger craft like a Capital Ship.